 Consistent training and lots of mental stimulation are key during these years.
 The saying goes “A tired pup is a well-behaved pup,” and that holds especially true at this age.

 A Yorkie puppy’s growth will slow dramatically by nine months old and will generally cease around the one year mark.
-Sexual maturity is reached during this phase and this is the most common time for spaying or neutering.
+Sexual maturity is reached during this phase and female Yorkies will go into heat for the first time.
+This is the most common time for spaying or neutering.

 >> Read more: Do Yorkie Puppies Shed Their Puppy Coat?